aqarooni02/GrubHackPro/README.md

 A comprehensive toolkit for developing custom GRUB modules with graphics capabilities, interactive games, and system utilities.

+> **⚠️ Beta Status**: This repository is currently open for testing and feedback.
+The toolkit hasn't been fully tested end-to-end and may require additional research and debugging.
+We welcome issues, contributions, and feedback to help improve the development experience!

 ## 🎮 What You Can Build

 - **Interactive Games**: Pong, Snake, Breakout, Space Invaders